h2oai/tutorials/Driverless AI/time-series-recipe-retail-sales-forecasting/time-series-recipe-retail-sales-forecasting.md

 ### Launch Experiment

-As mentioned in the objectives, this tutorial includes a pre-ran experiment that has been linked to the **Projects Workspace**.
+As mentioned in the objectives, this self-paced course includes a pre-ran experiment that has been linked to the **Projects Workspace**.

 **Projects** is a feature introduced in Driverless AI 1.7.0, and it is a workspace for managing datasets and experiments related to a specific business problem or use case.
 The **Projects** page allows for easy comparisons of performance and results and identifies the best solution for your problem.